O2-CH4/About_Me/README.md

 - Canadian AI Graduate Student
 - I see myself as a student with interdisciplinary interests that is driven to understand complex problems and create utility for others.
-- Winter 2023: Currently following 2 courses in Montreal, which are Quantum Computing and Theoretical Principles of Deep Learning.
+- Winter 2023 -- Currently following 2 courses in Montreal: Quantum Computing (UdeM) and Theoretical Principles of Deep Learning (UdeM/Mila).